Group 1000005474

 Step 1: Connect to your Linux server

 First, you’ll need to connect to your Linux server.
-Use SSH through a terminal program like PuTTY (for Windows) or Terminal (for macOS and Linux).
+Use SSH through a terminal program, such as PuTTY (for Windows) or Terminal (for macOS and Linux).
 Enter your server’s IP address and login details to connect.

 ssh [username]@[ip_address]